In The 2010s, Music Fans Asserted Their Power, But The Industry Caught On

 "There's whole floors of people who are looking at analytics and algorithms and things of that sort, at this point in the industry, because how else could we make money?"
 Corey Smyth, an industry professional who's been managing musicians since the 1990s, says.
 "Data's so real now.
 I think people are living so much in the abstract of it that they're not recognizing that there is so much data that goes into everything that's being pushed towards them."

-For most of this decade, Smyth has been managing the career of Vince Staples, a rapper who mines the twisted dynamics between fans, artists and the business and flips them into songs that people love.
+For most of this decade, Smyth, who owns Blacksmith Recordings, has been managing the career of Vince Staples, a rapper who mines the twisted dynamics between fans, artists and the business and flips them into songs that people love.
 But Staples does still have the odd armchair critic.

 Staples had already released two critically acclaimed and high-performing albums and established himself as the most astute man in music when, in the spring of 2018, he and his label thought it would be fun to call those critics' bluff with a GoFundMe campaign.
 It proposed that his nitpicking followers fund his retirement and launched with a video.